How to Build Great App Store Screenshots

 However, the situation is changing when it comes to the gaming area: here the horizontal orientation holds the leading position.
 The fact is that gamers are used to the landscape type of screenshots.

-Okay, we’ve figured out the problem of pictures orientation, now it's time to move on to describing each specific style of screenshots.
+Okay, we’ve figured out the problem of picture orientation, now it's time to move on to describing each specific style of screenshot.
 Let’s get started?

 In the classic design, the screenshots show the application itself without any improvements and decorations.
 And let's say right now: such a way of presenting your app is a bit outdated and looks boring, which means it's bad for promoting a new product.
 Although skilled experts manage to make screenshots of this type quite appealing and stylish too.